joer14/Portable_RTI/README.md

-Portable_RTI
+RELight
 ============
+Aug 2014 - Spring 2015

-Code and Documentation for the RELighta, a portable RTI.
+Code and Documentation for the RELight, a portable RTI.

 Email me at joer14@gmail.com with any questions, comments, thoughts :)
 * Photos of the original prototype and some background info: [Photos](https://imgur.com/a/AzWaE)